inria-muse/hostview-win/README.data.md

 ### Network Location ###

 When a network interface goes up, Hostview requests more information about the network location from the backend service.
-TODO: just once per session ?

 	Table: location(timestamp, ..)